SoftwareForScience/jiskefet-ui/README.md

 $ npm install
 ```

+### Environment file
 Copy .env.dist as .env and set your own values.
+The `API_URL` is the URL of the API endpoints for the application.
+The `TEST_URL` is the URL for jest and puppeteer, the tests will run against the this URL.
+The `AUTH_URL` is the URL for the external authentication provider.

 ## Running the app